 - Slideshows: Looking for a visually striking way to display your multiple images?
 Slideshows are the perfect way to keep your readers engaged by featuring multiple images.

 4. Create an easy-to-use navigation

 Even though users can simply scroll through your site, you still need to have a navigation to keep your website user-friendly.
 Navigation steers people to where they can find specific information about your product or service.
 Instead of taking your visitors to other pages of your website, you can set your Navigation to jump to different points on the same website by using anchor links.
-Check out our helpful tutorial on how create a clear navigation for your site.

 With a one page website, it’s important to keep your navigation simple.
 See a trend here?
 Think again about those 5 W’s and what navigation links are essential to create a clear website.
 Don’t redirect your audience to external websites in your navigation.
 It’s too confusing and they might assume it’s a wrong link.
 If you do need to redirect users to external sites, use icons to let users know where they’re being redirected to.

 We often talk about how important it is to design your homepage with strong call-to-actions, so that your visitors know exactly where to go next.
 One page websites are no exception.